 Here are the folders within my Template Folder:

-By having a Template Folder, as soon as I come up with a new novel or series I just copy and paste the Template Folder and then change its name to the novel/series title.
+By having a Template Folder, as soon as I come up with a new novel or series I just create a copy of the Template Folder then change its name to the novel/series title.

-Now your template folder will probably be different – I like this layout.
-I have a Scenes Folder because I often write my stories in scenes then build the chapters up by piecing the scenes together.
+Now, your Template Folder will probably be different from mine.
+For example, I have a Scenes Folder because I often write my stories in scenes then build the chapters up by piecing the scenes together.

-Then I have a Manuscript folder for when the scenes are all connected and in Draft 1, Draft 2 etc.
+I also have a Manuscript folder for when the scenes are all connected and in that folder, I will create subfolders called Draft 1, Draft 2 etc.

 A Word about Subfolders

-Now to me, that’s plenty, I don’t then need to be a sub-folder into each of THOSE saying “Major Human Character” and “Minor Human Character”.
+Now to me, that’s plenty, I don’t then need to be a sub-folder into each of THOSE saying “Major Human Character” and “Minor Human Character” etc.

-You can save your character profiles into the correct human or alien folder and then just save the file names to identify major and minor etc.
+You can save your character profiles into the correct human or alien folder and then just save with file names to identify major and minor etc.